-To support and improve our ability to teach, research, and to engage with a much wider public, The Courtauld is embarking on Courtauld Connects from the autumn of 2018.
-Courtauld Connects is a major development and transformation of our home at Somerset House and will necessitate the temporary closure of the Gallery, and the relocation of the Institute to our temporary campus at Vernon Square, Penton Rise, London WC1X 9EW.
+To support and improve our ability to teach, research, and to engage with a much wider public, The Courtauld embarked on Courtauld Connects in the autumn of 2018.
+Courtauld Connects is a major development and transformation of our home at Somerset House and necessitated the temporary closure of the Gallery, and the relocation of the Institute to our temporary campus at Vernon Square, Penton Rise, London WC1X 9EW.

 Class size, teaching methods and learning resources

 The programme offers 32 courses, each of which runs for a week from Monday to Friday.
 The courses have limited numbers, with groups kept to a maximum of 16 and, in some cases, fewer students.

 Classes are held in The Courtauld’s seminar rooms and lecture theatres at the Vernon Square campus, and in front of works of art in museum and gallery collections and at sites in London and beyond.

 The courses focus intensively on topics taken from a broad range of periods, from medieval to contemporary art, and of regions, from Europe and North America to China, Brazil and South Asia.
 Classroom sessions are combined with the close study of individual objects during visits to galleries, museums and other sites, and sometimes include privileged access to collections.
 No written work is set although there is suggested pre-course reading.
 The classes offer plenty of opportunity for discussion and questions and aim to be both scholarly and enjoyable.